nulpunt/nulpunt/notes/server-api.md

 the front end, the data structures, the parameters and the results.

     This document is leading.
-Any deviation between this document and the current code is considered a bug.
+Any deviation between this document and the code is considered a bug.
 Either one (code or this document) needs to be changed.

 This document does not specify data storage strucutures, See Datastore-design.md for that.